 Situation

-The homeowners have a bathroom and bedroom that is separated by a wall.
-There is a hallway directly south of the bathroom, and then a wall that separates the bedroom from access to that part of the basement.
+The homeowners have a basement bathroom and bedroom that are separated by a wall which prevents good access from the bedroom to the bathroom.
+There is a hallway directly south of the bathroom, and another wall that separates the bedroom from access to that part of the basement.

 Problem